-The Sussex Energy Group undertakes academically rigorous, inter-disciplinary research that engages with policy-makers and practitioners.
+The Sussex Energy Group at SPRU undertakes academically rigorous, inter-disciplinary research that engages with policy-makers and practitioners.
 The aim of our research is to identify ways of achieving the transition to sustainable, low carbon energy systems whilst addressing other important policy objectives such as energy security.

 Sussex Energy Group's research into the implications of changing energy policy